Today’s rates for a wide range of commercial property and loan types.

 HUD 241(a) Loans

-If you currently own a property financed with a HUD multifamily loan, like HUD 223f loan or a HUD 221d4 loan, and you want some extra funds to make your property more energy-efficient, purchase new safety equipment, or expand the footprint of one of the existing buildings on the property, a HUD 241(a) loan could be the perfect fit.
-Just like other HUD multifamily loans, HUD 241(a) loans are assumable (with FHA approval), are non-recourse, and have incredibly generous DSCR and leverage requirements.
+If you currently own a property financed with a HUD multifamily loan, like a HUD 223(f) loan or a HUD 221(d)(4) loan, a HUD 241(a) loan can provide you extra funds to make your property more energy-efficient, purchase new safety equipment, or expand the footprint of one of the existing buildings on the property.
+Just like other HUD multifamily loans, HUD 241(a) loans are assumable (with FHA approval), are non-recourse, and have generous DSCR and leverage requirements.

-At Commercial Real Estate Loans, Inc., we know that HUD multifamily loans are a fantastic way to build, renovate, and purchase multifamily properties-- but sometimes, developers need a little extra money to make their property just a bit better.
-That's why we're ready and waiting to help you with every stage of the HUD 241(a) application, approval, and closing process.
+At Commercial Real Estate Loans, we know that HUD multifamily loans are an effective way to build, renovate, and purchase multifamily properties.
+Sometimes, however, developers need additional funds for necessary property improvements.
+Fortunately, our highly-qualified mortgage bankers can assist you with every stage of the HUD 241(a) application, approval, and closing process.

 HUD 241(a) loans have terms including:

-- Loan Term: Loan term must be the same as the original loan; if there are less than 25 years left on the original loan, the term can go up to 40 years (or up to 75% of the useful life of any new improvements that are financed with the loan)
+Loan Term: Must be the same as the original loan.
+If there are less than 25 years left on the original loan, the term can go up to 40 years (or up to 75% of the useful life of any new improvements that are financed with the loan)

 As briefly mentioned in the previous section, one of the biggest costs of HUD 241(a) loans can often be the third party reports that are required, which usually include:

-Commercial Real Estate Loans, Inc. is the partner you need to help acquire or refinance your next multifamily or commercial real estate project.
-Whether you're a small startup or an established company, we have the knowledge and experience to give you more financing options!
+Commercial Real Estate Loans is the partner you need to help acquire or refinance your next multifamily or commercial real estate project.
+Whether you're a small startup or an established company, we have the knowledge and experience to give you more financing options.